SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_2/07-use_popcorn/README.md

 - They can be large and non-reusable.
 - They provide some sort of structure to applications.

+## Prop Drilling

+- It is passing props through several nested child components in order to get that data into some deeply nested component.

 # Key Notes

 - Thinking In React is all about State, Data Flow and Components.